lowRISC/opentitan/hw/ip/entropy_src/README.md

 For maximal flexibility in normal operation, the conditioning function can also be implemented by firmware.
 When this firmware conditioning feature is activated, data read directly out of the noise source can be reinjected into the entropy pipeline via a TL-UL register after it has been processed by firmware.
 It should be noted that this firmware algorithm must be vetted by NIST to satisfy the requirements for a full-entropy source.
-This feature can also be disabled for security purposes, either by locking the feature via the {{< regref "REGEN" >}} register at boot, or by a write to one-time programmable (OTP) memory.
+This feature can also be disabled for security purposes, either by locking the feature via the {{#regref entropy_src.REGEN }} register at boot, or by a write to one-time programmable (OTP) memory.

 ## Compatibility
 This IP block does not have any direct hardware compatibility requirements.